FreshKernel/ktor-server-firebase-app-check/README.md

 # Firebase App Check for Ktor server

-AN **experimental** Ktor server plugin for configuring [Firebase App Check](https://firebase.google.com/products/app-check) easily and with simplicity.
+A Ktor server plugin for configuring [Firebase App Check](https://firebase.google.com/products/app-check) easily and with simplicity.
 It is **not affiliated** with Firebase or Google and may not be suitable for production use **yet**.

 [//]: # (Note: this repository name might be changed to [ktor-server-guardian]&#40;https://github.com/freshtechtips/ktor-server-guardian&#41;)